KID-22/CTAR/readme.md

 ## CTAR Dataset and Generation Codes

-This repository contains Causal Tags and Ratings (CTAR) dataset and code for its generation.
+This repository contains Causal Tags and Ratings (CTAR) dataset and generation codes.

-If you have any problems, please feel free to contact us.
+If you have any questions, please feel free to contact us.

-Please cite our paper if this dataset helps your research.

 ### Overview